Can Dogs Eat Salt? Vet Approved Health & Safety Guide

 How Much Salt Do Dogs Need?

 As we mentioned, canines need salt in their diets to survive and be healthy.
 Why?
-Salt is an electrolyte (which is the medical term for salt).
-When your pup eats, salt enters the bloodstream and turns to ions.
-These ions then regulate different body functions like fluid levels, blood pressure, blood volume, the transmission of nerve impulses, digestive impulses, and much more.
+Sodium chloride (which is the medical term for salt) is about 40% sodium and 60% chloride.
+Both of these minerals are electrolytes, which means they carry an electrical charge.
+When your pup consumes and digests salt, the electrolytes are ionized.
+This means that they break into cations (positively-charged ions) and anions (negatively-charged ions).
+These ions help to regulate different body functions like fluid levels, blood pressure, blood volume, the transmission of nerve impulses, digestive impulses, and much more.

 Now, another important note to remember is that there are several different electrolytes that your body needs.
 Salt, being made of sodium and chloride, make up two of them.
 This is important when you are looking at dog food labels as you will want to check for the levels of both salt ingredients.

-On average, dogs need 0.06% sodium and 0.09% chloride with each meal.
+According to the AAFCO, on average, an adult dog needs a minimum of 0.12% chloride and 0.08% sodium in their food.
 Unfortunately, checking a bag of dog food for these levels is not as easy as it sounds.
 First of all, salt can be listed as:

 Secondly, the guidelines for canine salt consumption can be confusing.
-The “official” minimum daily requirement is 5 mg per kilogram of body weight, yet the National Research Council (NRC) increased it to 13.3 mg/kg per body weight to make up for sodium that is not properly absorbed in your dog’s system.
-This is equal to 0.2g/1,000 kcal per day.
+The “official” minimum daily requirement is 5 mg/kg of body weight, yet the National Research Council (NRC) increased it to 13.3 mg/kg of body weight to make up for sodium that is not properly absorbed in your dog’s system.
+This is equal to 0.2 g/1,000 kcal per day.

 What Happens When They Don’t Get Enough Salt?